Warenwolf/Flashpoints-of-the-Inner-Sphere/README.md

 * Extract the folders in the compressed archive
-* Copy the folders and their contents to "Mods" folder which you will find in the same place where your Battletech game is installed.
+* Copy the folders ("fp_smashAndGrab" and "BT_Extended_FPLore") and their contents to "Mods" folder which you will find in the same place where your Battletech game is installed.
 * If you are updating, chose yes when asked to overwrite.

 ### Thanks